adailtonjn68/libPSO/README.md

-# LIBPSO
+# libPSO

 ## Description

-LIBPSO is library in C designed to provide an easy to use API to run Particle Swarm Optimization (PSO).
+libPSO is library in C designed to provide an easy to use API to run Particle Swarm Optimization (PSO).
 Also, it was created with the new C23 standard in mind.